 The American Federation of Musicians and Employers’ Pension Fund is administered by a Board of Trustees, a group consisting of eight AFM union officers and eight employer representatives.

-The AFM-EPF pension plan is protected under the Employee Retirement Income Security Act (ERISA) and is subject to close scrutiny by the federal government.
-Investment managers invest the Fund’s assets in bonds, stocks, government issues and real estate.
-The Fund is insured under U.S. law by the Pension Benefit Guaranty Corporation, which guarantees most vested retirement pensions.
+The AFM-EPF pension plan is governed by the Employee Retirement Income Security Act (ERISA) and is subject to oversight by the federal government.
+Investment managers invest the Fund’s assets in various asset classes, such as bonds, stocks, hedge funds, private equity, alternative investments and real estate.
+The Fund is partially insured under U.S. law by the Pension Benefit Guaranty Corporation, which guarantees a portion of vested retirement pensions.

 How Can a Musician Become a Participant in the Plan?